Nomad-Media/samples/nomad-samples/react/wc-player-react-sample/README.md

 You have to set the `vep-config` property of `<wc-player>` so that the player can be initialized.
 Also you can have a reference to the component like this `ref={this.handleRef}` and then consume the player events in the `App.js`

 There is a `playerEventsChanges` event thrown by the wc-player that has a certain type.
-Here is the current event type list: `sourceloaded`, `play`, `pause`.
+Here is the current event type list: `sourceloaded`, `play`, `pause`, `playbackfinished` and `ended`.
+Note that `playbackfinished` is for bitmovin and `ended` is for videojs.
+These events are fired when the playback ends.
 You can refer to some example screenshots in the `screenshots` folder.

 ```